kara-krzystan/photo-port/README.md

-# Module 20 Project: Photo Port
+# Module 20 Project: Photo-Port

 ## Description
 This week's project was to build a Single-Page Application (SPA) using the React library.
 This application uses React state, props, Hooks, and reusable UI components to show off a fictional client's photography business.